pacheco-andrea/nexus_UNFSS/README.txt

 Note the following abbreviations in the treemap:
 RGSS = Restoring grasslands and shrublands and savannahs RSV = Resilience to Stress and Vulnerabilities

+This repository is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.